khayll/jsonmix/README.md

 	//now result has every model class mixed in console.log(result.epmloyees[1].getName());

- So the parameter to the JSMix(data) call, data, could be a JSON string, or an object.
+ So the parameter to the JsonMix(data) call, data, could be a JSON string, or an object.
  The build() just returns the object with all classes mixed.
  The withObject(prototype, path) call is the one to define class mappings.
  Here "path" can be any chain of nested objects separated with a dot.
 For example in this case "epmloyees.pet".
- JSMix will find out if an object is an array, and will recursively apply the remaining part of the path to every item in it.
+ JsonMix will find out if an object is an array, and will recursively apply the remaining part of the path to every item in it.
  You can also use "*" in the path, and this will apply the remaining path to every item in the object (even if it's not an array).

-     //this recursively applies the same prototype 3 levels deep JSMix(data).withObject(Comparable.prototype, "*.*.*").build();
+     //this recursively applies the same prototype 3 levels deep JsonMix(data).withObject(Comparable.prototype, "*.*.*").build();

- You can use playground.html as a tutorial, or just to play around with jsmix.
+ You can use playground.html as a tutorial, or just to play around with JsonMix.